denten-books/plain-text/0-intro.md

 decides who gets to decode, receive, and access.

 The advent of simulated text necessitates a computational poetics, which enables unfettered access to text, code, platform, and infrastructure.
 For now, commands like *xxd*, *pcap*, *ssh*, and *traceroute* resemble arcane incantations that elicit hidden, symbolic action.
 Those who wield them gain the metaphorical power to "hop" across, to "sniff" packets, to "survey," to "traverse," and to "flood" network topographies.
 Computational poetics empower the reader to resist hard-wired models of machine-bound interpretation.
-Today, resistance remains the domain of the few.
+Today, resistance remains in the purview of the few.
 Plain text channels itinerant streams of data back into the tidal pools of human agency and comprehension for all.
 There, code can become intelligible for the very subjects whose loss Foucault and Kittler lament.[^ln-lament] Only in such encrypted tunnels and secure shells can anything like the digital humanities and new media studies take root.

 ## Method

-My approach to writing *Plain Text* stems from the desire to enact theory capable of addressing the grim picture Friedrich Kittler paints at the end of his influential monograph.[^ln-kittler2] Kittler was neither a technological romantic nor a Luddite.
-I understand his *Gramophone, Film, Typewriter* as a call to action.
+My approach to writing *Plain Text* stems from the desire to enact theory capable of addressing the grim picture Friedrich Kittler paints at the end of his influential monograph.[^ln-kittler2] By all accounts, Kittler was neither a technological romantic nor a Luddite.
+I therefore understand his *Gramophone, Film, Typewriter* as a call to action.
 When Kittler writes that "media determine our situation," he challenges his reader to choose between complicity and defiance [@kittler_gramophone_1999, xxxix].
-What can we do to counteract technological determinism that Kittler warns us about?
-In what follows, I outline several intellectual lineages that frame my approach to the problem, leading to a kind of a materialist critique that is both pragmatic and experimental.
+It is not a statement of fact but the articulation of a need to ask: What can one do to counteract technological determinism?
+In what follows, I outline several intellectual lineages, materialist and experimental, which frame my answer.

 Critical theory, at its best, aims to see "the human bottom of non-human things" [@horkheimer_critical_1982, 143].
 As such, it is one of our most